Skip to content

 When combining data platform thinking and traditional integration models, companies can harness the best of both worlds.
 This requires a unified target architecture and governance model, where data platform and application integration design and implementation are based on a joint approach rather than point solutions.

 Data and integration platforms form a seamless whole in a combined solution architecture.
 Data platforms provide deep insights and support decision-making through analytics and artificial intelligence.
 Similarly, integration platforms, such as iPaaS solutions, efficiently bring necessary data from various sources, like ERP systems or CRM solutions, into the data platform by leveraging different integration styles.
 This enables continuous and real-time data transfer, addressing analytics and business needs.
-White iPaaS platforms' data transfer and transformations can be efficiently automated and managed centrally.
+While iPaaS platform data transfer and transformations can be efficiently automated and managed centrally.
 Ready-made connectors and integration features offer powerful tools to manage and monitor the entire data transfer process.
 Additionally, a Data Lakehouse architecture can enhance scalability and enable real-time data processing and refinement of data products.

 Digia_blogi_integraatiot-ja-data-alustat